-1) Permittees shall be responsible for the performance of their trenches in the ROW and their trench cut pavement repairs for three (3) years for moratorium streets and one (1) year for non-moratorium streets.
-Permittees shall be responsible for repair to failing or failed trenches and trench cut pavement repairs during the warranty period.

-- 2) All curbs, sidewalks and structures damaged by the failure of permittees' trench or trench cut repair shall be repaired by the responsible permittee. - 3) All warranty work requires permittee meet specification and testing requirements required in section V, as applicable. - 4) The following defects identified by City staff shall be covered by the warranty: - i) Sunken pavement patches greater than or equal to one-fourth inch as determined by the ODOT straight edge method. - ii) Poor workmanship. - iii) Failure to meet compaction per standards in this policy. - iv) Sunken or damaged curb and sidewalks in excavation work area. - v) Sunken or damaged catch basins in excavation work area. - 5) Notice of Warranty Repairs: - i) If emergency warranty repairs are needed due to safety concerns, the permittee shall have twenty-four hours in which to make safe and start such repairs from time of verbal notice by the City. - ii) For non-emergency repairs on arterial/collector roads the permittee shall have forty-eight hours in which to make safe and start such repairs. - iii) Residential streets, the utility shall have up to seven days to make such repairs.
+- 1) Permittees shall be responsible for the performance of their trenches in the ROW and their trench cut pavement repairs for three (3) years for moratorium streets and one (1) year for non-moratorium streets.
+Permittees shall be responsible for repair to failing or failed trenches and trench cut pavement repairs during the warranty period. - 2) All curbs, sidewalks and structures damaged by the failure of permittees' trench or trench cut repair shall be repaired by the responsible permittee. - 3) All warranty work requires permittee meet specification and testing requirements required in section V, as applicable. - 4) The following defects identified by City staff shall be covered by the warranty: - i) Sunken pavement patches greater than one-fourth inch as determined using a 12' straight edge; for moratorium streets use a method described in ODOT Specifications for pavement smoothness. - ii) Poor workmanship. - iii) Failure to meet compaction per standards in this policy. - iv) Sunken or damaged curb and sidewalks in excavation work area. - v) Sunken or damaged catch basins in excavation work area. - 5) Notice of Warranty Repairs: - i) If emergency warranty repairs are needed due to safety concerns, the permittee shall have twenty-four hours in which to make safe and start such repairs from time of verbal notice by the City. - ii) For non-emergency repairs on arterial/collector roads the permittee shall have forty-eight hours in which to make safe and start such repairs. - iii) Residential streets, the utility shall have up to seven days to make such repairs.